vault713/wallet713/docs/usage.md

 ## Restoring your wallet

-#### Restoring a wallet using your mnemonic BIP-39 phrase
+### Restoring a wallet using your mnemonic BIP-39 phrase
 ```
 wallet713> $ restore -m word1 word2 ...
 ```
 If you had a passphrase, remember to include the `-p yourpassphrase` as you run the command.

-#### Manually importing a .seed

-To import an existing grin wallet to use in wallet713 follow these steps:
-1. Ensure you have the previous wallet's `wallet.seed`.
-In the default config of the grin wallet, this is stored in `~/.grin/wallet_data`.
-1. Build wallet713, run it, run `init`.
-Exit the wallet.
-1. Copy and replace `wallet713/target/release/wallet713_data/wallet.seed` with the `wallet.seed` of the wallet you want to restore.
-1. Run wallet713, and then run `restore`.
-1. Your previous wallet should now have been restored, and you can validate this by running `info`.

 ## Supported address formats